sjfandrews/MitoImputePrep/READMEs/ADNI_Imputation_Analysis_README.txt

 BASH files:
-	- /MitoImputePrep/scripts/BASH/DATA_PROCESSING/ADNI_imputation/Impute_ADNI_redo.sh
+	- /MitoImputePrep/scripts/BASH/DATA_PROCESSING/ADNI_imputation/Impute_ADNI_redo.sh # For the 258 genotyped samples that appear in both ADNI1 and ADNI3
-	- /MitoImputePrep/scripts/BASH/DATA_PROCESSING/ADNI_imputation/Impute_ADNI_redo_noReSeq.sh
+	- /MitoImputePrep/scripts/BASH/DATA_PROCESSING/ADNI_imputation/Impute_ADNI_redo_noReSeq.sh # For the 499 genotyped samples that appear only in ADNI1
-	- /MitoImputePrep/scripts/BASH/DATA_PROCESSING/ADNI_imputation/Impute_ADNI_12GO.sh
+	- /MitoImputePrep/scripts/BASH/DATA_PROCESSING/ADNI_imputation/Impute_ADNI_12GO.sh # For the 1199 samples that appear in ADNI GO
 These file are the parent scripts.
 They all do the same thing, but for different data sets (see below).

 USAGE: